 The use of TIPS

 Nominal bond yields rise due to higher inflation expectations.
-Treasury Inflation-Protected Securities, or TIPS, protect the value of debt securities from eroding due to inflation.
-A TIPS principal is indexed to the CPI (consumer price index).
+Treasury Inflation-Protected Securities (or TIPS) protect the value of debt securities from eroding due to inflation.
+A TIPS principal is indexed to the Consumer Price Index (or CPI).
 The TIPS principal increases with inflation and decreases with deflation.

-Upon maturity, an investor is paid the greater of the adjusted principal or the TIPS original principal amount.
+On maturity, an investor is paid the greater of the adjusted principal or the TIPS original principal amount.
 The coupon payments on TIPS are applied to the adjusted principal.
 As a result, the coupon payments on TIPS provide the bondholder with a fixed amount of purchasing power.
-ETFs that provide exposure to TIPS include the iShares TIPS Bond ETF (TIP).
+ETFs that provides exposure to TIPS include the iShares TIP Bond ETF (TIP).

-Changes in inflation and inflation expectations would affect the returns on fixed income ETFs including the Vanguard Total Bond Market ETF (BND), the Core Total US Bond Market ETF (AGG), and the ProShares Ultra 7–10 Year Treasury ETF (UST).
+Changes in inflation and inflation expectations affect the returns on fixed income ETFs such as the Vanguard Total Bond Market ETF (BND), the Core Total U.S. Bond Market ETF (AGG), and the ProShares Ultra 7–10 Year Treasury ETF (UST).

-Due to lower market demand, primary dealer uptake rose from 23.2% in March to 28.3% in May.
-An increase in primary dealer bids implies lower underlying market demand.
+Due to higher market demand, primary dealer uptake fell from 25.8% in January to 23.2% in March.
+A decrease in primary dealer bids implies higher underlying market demand.
 Primary dealers are a group of 22 authorized broker-dealers.
-They’re required to bid at US Department of the Treasury auctions.
-They include firms like JPMorgan Securities (JPM) and Goldman Sachs & Co.
+They’re required to bid at U.S. Treasury auctions.
+They include firms such as J.P.
+Morgan Securities LLC (JPM) and Goldman, Sachs & Co.
 (GS).
 Both firms are part of the iShares Core S&P 500 ETF (IVV).

-The high discount rate rose to 0.358%—up from 0.2% at March’s auction and its highest level since November 2014.
+The high discount rate fell to 0.200%, the lowest since May 2013, from 0.315% reported in January’s auction.
 The discount rate represents the difference between ten-year Treasury yields and the expected inflation rate.
-With the FOMC (Federal Open Market Committee) remaining accommodative in its April 2015 statement, inflation has space to move higher yet.
+With the FOMC (Federal Open Market Committee) remaining accommodative in its March 2015 statement, inflation has space to move higher.
+An earlier-than-apt rise in the federal funds rate would suppress inflation even more.